pydicom/pynetdicom/docs/index.rst

 User Guide
 ==========
-The :ref:`user_guide` is intended as an introduction to pynetdicom and explains how to install and use the API, as well as covering the basics of DICOM networking.
-For detailed reference documentation of the functions and classes see the :ref:`reference`.
+The :ref:`user_guide` is intended as an introduction to pynetdicom and explains how to install the API and covers basic usage.
+For detailed reference documentation of the functions and classes see the :ref:`API reference <reference>`.

 .. toctree::
    :maxdepth: 2